Tumbledown ~ 7 piece (packable) 9' 5w

 There are other features to a rod that might make it the best choice for you.

-Number of pieces: These days most rods come in two or four pieces.
+Number of pieces: Fly rods can come in a 1 piece all the way up to a 7 piece.
 Four-piece rods are becoming the standard as they are easy to pack and travel with.
+This is 90% of what we carry.

-Materials: Most rods these days are composed of a Carbon or Graphite compound (numerous debates out there on the similarities and differences here), although fiberglass has been making a comeback in recent years.
+Materials: Most rods these days are composed of a carbon or graphite compound (numerous debates out there on the similarities and differences here), although both fiberglass and bamboo has been making a comeback in recent years.